 Clipboard Manager, a new Chromebook feature that is in the works, is available in the Canary version of Chrome OS.
-Here is a first look at this “productivity enhancing” feature.
+Here is the first look at this “productivity-enhancing” feature.

 Update: The new Clipboard Manager now supports images too.